Madhur-A/Kodex/README.md

 # Kodex
-A Few Solutions of Coding Problems
+Solutions of a few Coding Problems